johnath/beep/INSTALL.md

 This document describes how to install `beep` from sources and how to set up the system afterwards.

-If you are using `beep` as shipped in a distribution package, the package should have done most of those steps for you.
-The notable exception should be adding users to the `beep` group.
+If you are using `beep` as shipped in a binary distribution package, that package should have done most of those steps for you.
+The notable exception should be the step adding users to the `beep` group.

 Build requirements